rupeshs/fastsdcpu/Readme.md

 #### Desktop GUI
 - To start desktop GUI double click `start.bat`
 #### Web UI
-- To start web UI double click `start-webui.bat`
+- To start web UI, double click `start-webui.bat`
 ## FastSD CPU on Linux

 Ensure that you have Python 3.8 or higher version installed.